Health in Adult Life

 Substance Misuse

 Drug-specific hospital admissions in Somerset in 2020-21 were estimated at 64.91 per 100,000 persons, significantly above the England rate of 50.22 per 100,000 for the same period.
 Latest prevalence estimates indicate there are 2,393 possible dependent opiate/crack users in Somerset, a rate of 7.3 per 1,000.
 Estimates of unmet need show that Somerset compares poorly for England rates of unmet need, with an estimated 56% of Somerset OCUs not accessing treatment.
 The proportion of individuals accessing treatment for drug misuse in Somerset who also have a mental health need has increased in recent years.
 Numbers of treatment episodes for drug use in Somerset have decreased since 2018, driven by falling numbers of treatment episodes for opiates clients.
 Cannabis is the named substance in 74.5% of all possession offences.
-More information is in the Somerset Drugs and Alcohol Needs Assessment 2022.
+More information is available in the Somerset Drugs and Alcohol Needs Assessment 2022.

 Key indicator: Hospital Admissions due to Substance Misuse (15-24)